-Understanding High Blood Pressure
+Understanding High Blood Pressure, Hypertension

 – from poor diet, lifestyle and the presence of other ailments.
 Some people are also more prone to undergo high blood pressure because of poor genetics and stress.
-Among the common causes of high blood pressure include a sedentary lifestyle, smoking, stress, kidney disorder, lack of mineral in the body (magnesium, potassium and calcium), aging and effects of medications.
+Common causes of high blood pressure include a sedentary lifestyle, smoking, stress, and kidney failure.
+Also, the lack of minerals in the body (magnesium, potassium, and calcium), the effects of aging, and drugs.
 Considering these risk factors, it is best to become fully aware of any medical conditions you may have to prevent high blood pressure.
 This is particularly true if you are planning to undergo medical procedures such as dental implantation.

 Hypertension and Dental Implants

 Before you decide to get dental implants, it is important to understand any risks you may have of getting hypertension.
 After all, managing the after-effects dental implantation may require you to take certain medications.
 For example, anxiety can cause an increase in blood pressure.
 Therefore, your doctor may advise you to take medication to minimize the stress that causes anxiety.
 These drugs should not create any contradicting or adverse effects to your anti-hypertension medications.

 Some medicines for blood pressure management can lead to dry mouth or an alteration in your sense of taste.
 Calcium channel blockers also result to some swelling of your gum tissue, and this may impact your chewing.
 If you have overgrown tissue , it can also make it difficult to clean your teeth along the gum line.
 Because of this, you should visit your dentist more often to avoid dental problems.